 Those with a love for fruit know that the honey mango stands out from the rest.
 Its yellow-orange skin is strong and smooth, radiating a peachy tropical aroma.
 And when you dig in, its soft flesh reveals an intense yet subtly sweet flavor accompanied by notes of almond and peach.

 Plus, it's packed with vitamins and minerals - making this delicious snack not only mouthwatering but nutritious!
-It's no surprise why worldwide fruit lovers are so enamored by the honey mango; it has everything going for it.
+It's no surprise why honey mango is so popular among fruit lovers worldwide; it has everything going for it.

 Apple mango is sweeter and has the flavor of apples.
 They usually have red or yellow skin with firm, juicy flesh that is higher in sugar content than regular mangoes.
 Apple mangoes can be eaten fresh, used in recipes, or made into juices and jams.